voteflux/flux/CONSTITUTION.md

 The Leader may resign and appoint a new Leader during the initial 5 year period.

+If the Leader resigns during their term, the replacement Leader adopts the remainder of the term.

+After the initial 5 years have expired, an election via Optional Preferential Voting will be conducted to determine the new Leader.
+Those eligible to vote and be nominated in said election are members who have been a member of the party for more than 6 months, and can provide valid electoral role details.

+After the initial 5 year period all remaining periods are infinite.

+##### Spill Motions

+This section takes effect on 1st July 2017.

+Each member, can, once per year, launch a spill motion with the support of 9 other members.
+This begins a two part process:

+1. A binary poll is conducted to determine if the members of the party think the Leader needs changing.
+2. If that passes, nominations are called for and an election is held for the new Leader.
+(As per the section on elections).

 #### Deputy Leader

 The Deputy Leader is chosen by the Leader for an ongoing appointment.
 The Leader may revoke the position of the Deputy Leader at their discretion.